lovelylogie/javachess/README.txt

 > javac *.java
 > java GUI

-when the program starts it will ask if you want a 'FEN' (Forsyth–Edwards Notation) for example this is the FEN for the starting position
+when the program starts it will ask if you want to input a 'FEN' (Forsyth–Edwards Notation) for example this is the FEN for the starting position

 rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1